dccartagena/dccartagena.github.io/_supervision_proposals/2024-rl-football.md

 collection: supervision_proposals
 permalink: /ideas-projects/2024-rl-football
 date: 2024-02-01
-excerpt: This project compares the capabilities of single-agent and multiagent RL algorithms to train agents capable of playing football in  a simulated environment.
+excerpt: This project explores how well multi-agent reinforcement learning works in simulated football games and how scalable it is.
 ---

 ## Motivation
+This project explores how well multi-agent reinforcement learning works in simulated football games and how scalable it is against to the single-agent case.

 ## Research Question
 What insights do multi-agent reinforcement learning techniques offer regarding performance and scalability within simulated football environments?